bijinmengxiang/face_recognition-AI-/README.md

 AND it's my first time write the introduction with English, you might guess more difficult to apprehend my meaning. sryyyyyyy!

+Data folder have dataset that I used. mnist_code folder as the name, you can build your first net like helloworld in neural network.
+There are downloading way and crop ways in face-detection folder.
+Face_Recognition folder is about neural network structure and the way of train the net to create a model that could achieve your goals.